kbrose/secret-santa/README.md

-# secret-santa
-Dead simple secret santa shuffler.
+# Super Simple Secret Santa

 Works as follows:
 * The input names are shuffled and mapped back onto themselves.